vanessabrazuna/beauty-balon-nlw-together/README.md

 ## 🔖 Layout

-You can view the project layout through [desse link](https://www.figma.com/community/file/1009807319507822993/Origin-Six).
+You can view the project layout through [of that link](https://www.figma.com/community/file/1009807319507822993/Origin-Six).
 It is necessary to have an account [Figma](https://figma.com) to access it.